eHealthAfrica/trace-and-go-public/README.md

 ### Data retrieval

-1. A sms is sent to a twilio number
+1. An SMS is sent to a twilio number
 1. This is then redirected to RapidPro which starts a flow
 1. The flow asks for the number and calls /query (on the server) with the number and retrieves the data
 1. Replies to the relative asking